scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 It is built on top of a peculiar trust model, where entities are able to select their roots of trust.
 It constitutes the most independent and self-contained core component, as it does not have significant dependencies on other SCION components.

+### Provided to Other Components
+The PKI makes trust information available to the control plane through two elements:

+* *Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).
+The TRC contains the ISD trust roots, and it is co-signed by multiple entities in a multilateral process called voting.

+* *AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
+It also provides a validation path up to the ISD trust root, through intermediate CA certificates.

+SCION CP-PKI comprises an optional extension called DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
+Such symmetric keys are used for additional authentication mechanisms for high-rate data-plane traffic and some control messages.
+As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
+For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.

+The trust model and certificates provided could be used not only by the SCION control plane, but also other systems and protocols.

 ### Relationship to Existing Protocols {#pki-related}
 The CP-PKI is based on certificates that use the X.509v3 standard {{RFC5280}}.
 There are already several professional industry-grade implementations.